Best Forex Platforms 2019

 - Auto trading or copy trading software that lets you choose other traders to follow, while you sit back and let the trading be done for you.

-- Signal services (like the FXEmpire one) which send you to trade alerts by SMS or email to identify trading opportunities for you.
+- Signal services which send you to trade alerts by SMS or email to identify trading opportunities for you.

 - Trading Tools like economic calendar, currency converter, earnings report stream, commission calculator etc.

 Does my preferred forex broker offer the trading platform I am used to?

 If you want to trade for instance with MetaTrader4 as many traders do, first check if your broker of choice offer this.
 Perhaps you don’t get along with the MT4 and prefer customizable proprietary technology.
 You can also refer to our broker reviews which shows you all the technology offered by the brokers.

 Is the software free?
 If not, how much will the forex trading software cost?